 Student Portraits: Aaron Ramsay

-Aaron Ramsay ’19 is a sophomore chemistry major and honors humanities minor at Azusa Pacific University.
+Aaron Ramsay ’19 is a chemistry major and honors humanities minor at Azusa Pacific University.
 Hear how Aaron’s understanding of the importance of science grew through classroom discussions.

 Pathway from Education to Vocation